pmd/pmd/docs/pages/pmd/userdocs/cpd/cpd.md

 <tr><td>2</td><td>Usage error.
 Command-line parameters are invalid or missing.</td></tr>
 <tr><td>4</td><td>At least one code duplication has been detected unless <code>--no-fail-on-violation</code> is set.</td></tr>
 </table>

+## Logging

+PMD internally uses [slf4j](https://www.slf4j.org/) and ships with slf4j-simple as the logging implementation.
+Logging messages are printed to System.err.

+The configuration for slf4j-simple is in the file `conf/simplelogger.properties`.
+There you can enable logging of specific classes if needed.
+The `--debug` command line option configures the default log level to be "debug".

 ## Supported Languages